JulianDominic/CTF/Grey_Cat_The_Flag_2024/README.md

 This has been an excellent mental exercise to kickstart my brain for my upcoming university education.

-I hope to participate in more CTFs in the future and I will continue to learn more about Cryptography so that I can finally sovle a challenge in the Cryptography category!
+I hope to participate in more CTFs in the future and I will continue to learn more about Cryptography so that I can finally solve a challenge in the Cryptography category!